-Here’s guidance from the National Weather Service, Federal Emergency Management Agency and the Center for Disease Control and Prevention to help you in case of flooding in your area.
+Here’s guidance from the National Weather Service1, Federal Emergency Management Agency2 and the Center for Disease Control and Prevention3 to help you in case of flooding in your area.

 Know your area’s risk.
 FEMA’s , opens new windowcan tell you if you live in a flood plain and the annual chance of flooding in your area.
 Remember, most home insurance policies do not cover flooding.

 If you have a river nearby, you can check flood gauges, river forecasts and stages for flooding by using the , opens new window.

 - Make a plan.
 Create a plan that includes the steps your family will take in response to a flood.
 Know specific flood evacuation routes and remember to never walk or drive across flooded roads.

 Recognize warnings and alerts for flooding.
 Recognize warnings and alerts for flooding.
 It is important in all disasters that you recognize your community’s warning system.